deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 Curve's primary user interface is hosted at [curve.finance](https://curve.finance/).
 Other interfaces, including [crvhub.com](https://crvhub.com), [curvemonitor.com](https://curvemonitor.com), and [DeFi Saver](https://app.defisaver.com/), provide access to several features of Curve such as `crvUSD`, `scrvUSD`, locking `veCRV`, and claiming rewards.
 Those frontends offer complete data access but redirect to [curve.finance](https://curve.finance/) for some critical actions such as withdrawing liquidty from pools.
 For this reason they do not represent sufficiently decentralized alternative frontends.

-The full frontend code is open source and available at the [Curve Frontend GitHub repository](https://github.com/curvefi/curve-frontend), with instructions to launch it.
+The frontend code is open source and available at the [Curve Frontend GitHub repository](https://github.com/curvefi/curve-frontend), with instructions to launch it.
 The latest and previous production deployments are accessible from the repository.

 > Accessibility score: Medium